 - Change in how much or how often you urinate, difficult or painful urination

 - Hot, dry skin, lack of sweating, weakness

 If you notice these less serious side effects, talk with your doctor:

-- Constipation, diarrhea, nausea or vomiting, heartburn, or stomach pain or upset.
+- Constipation, diarrhea, nausea, heartburn, stomach pain or upset

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088